A New Generation

 So, when our dad, Herb Loyd, began to talk about retirement, we wondered: could we let the Christmas tree business go?
 Last year, Tara and Parke traveled home and joined Herb and Haley at the farm over Thanksgiving so we could all remind ourselves what it is like to run the Christmas tree business together for a weekend.
 The familiar faces and familiar feelings made it clear: we can’t let this business go without a fight.
 The togetherness the farm brings our family, and so many other families that buy trees from us, is too special.

-Thus, Tara, Haley, Parke, and Herb’s second wife Renata will be picking up the torch to carry on the business.
+Thus, Tara, Haley, and Parke will be picking up the torch to carry on the business.
 But we face a challenge: the farm has never made a profit.
 Herb always made up the deficit himself from his own earnings as an emergency room doctor.
-We, his children and wife, will not have that luxury.
+We, his children will not have that luxury.
 None of us have chosen careers so highly paid.

 To make continuing the business possible without burdening ourselves with debt, we’re moving to a family-only business model.
 This means that our families will provide nearly all the labor to keep the Christmas tree business afloat.
 We will plant, care for, and sell the trees all ourselves.
 But to do this, we have to simplify the business.
 We each have lives filled with jobs, childcare, and hobbies of our own, and free time is hard to come by.
 To make things simpler, we are going to confine the business to only Christmas trees.
 This means we have to abandon the wreaths, swags, and garland, products that were extremely labor intensive to produce.